Deep thermalization under charge-conserving quantum dynamics: Analytical results

+We have therefore a single equivalence class $[\nu]$ for all measurement outcomes, and the GSE ansatz reduces to a simple Scrooge ensemble for the $\rho_\nu$ above.

-In the second line we have written the density matrix explicitly as a stochastic mixture of maximally-mixed states in the charge sectors, weighted by the probability distribution $\pi(Q_A|Q_0) = \binom{N_A}{Q_A} \binom{N_B}{Q_0-Q_A} \binom{N}{Q_0}^{-1}$.
-This is a purely combinatorial factor representing the probability of finding charge $Q_A$ in subsystem $A$ on average over all initial states of total charge $Q_0$.
-Notably, for a charge-neutral initial state ($Q_0 = N/2$), the density matrix $\bar{\rho}_A(Q_0)$ in Eq.~\eqref{eq:xbasis_scrooge_rho} becomes close to the identity, up to corrections of order $N_A/N$ which vanish in the thermodynamic limit, so the Scrooge ensemble reduces to the Haar ensemble in that case.
+In Appendix~\ref{app:charge_non_revealing} we show that this result indeed holds, within the same replica approach as in Sec.~\ref{sec:ensemble_z}, when starting from states of a well-defined but arbitrary charge $Q_0$, $p_{\rm in}(Q) = \delta_{Q,Q_0}$.
+Notably, for a charge-neutral initial state ($Q_0 = N/2$), the density matrix $\rho_\nu$ becomes close to the identity, up to corrections of order $N_A/N$ which vanish in the thermodynamic limit, so the Scrooge ensemble reduces to the Haar ensemble.

 The fact that we obtain a single Scrooge ensemble rather than a GSE may be understood as a consequence of the fact that $x$-basis measurement outcomes on $B$ do not provide any information on the way that the charge $Q_0$ is partitioned between $A$ and $B$.
-The Scrooge ensemble is thus completely determined by the {\it prior} distribution $\pi(Q_A|Q_0)$.
 This should be contrasted to the case of charge-revealing measurements, where the measured value of $Q_B$ generically updates our belief about the charge in $A$, giving rise to a GSE---a different Scrooge ensemble for each possible outcome $Q_B$.
 An exception is the case studied in Sec.~\ref{sec:ensemble_z_eq}, of states with an equilibrium charge distribution.
 In that case, since the charge distributions on $A$ and $B$ are fully uncorrelated, {\it all measurement bases are effectively `charge-non-revealing'}---even the $z$ basis.
-Remarkably the result of Sec.~\ref{sec:ensemble_z_eq} (a single Scrooge ensemble) is in agreement with the present result for $x$-basis measurements, showing a universality of deep thermalization across different instances of `charge-non-revealing' measurements.
+It is notable that the result of Sec.~\ref{sec:ensemble_z_eq} (a single Scrooge ensemble) is in agreement with the present result for $x$-basis measurements.
+This shows a universality of deep thermalization across different instances of `charge non-revealing' measurements.